Skip to content

 conda activate discovery_class

-To get started, please copy a small zip folder containing some python code and a sample submit script.
+Next, copy over a zip file containing example Python code and a sample submit script:

 cp /dartfs-hpc/admin/Class_Examples.zip . && unzip Class_Examples.zip